Naval Station Argentia: Closure

 In 1972 NAVFAC became a joint operations station for the US Navy and the Canadian Forces but Naval Air Station Argentia was decommissioned and the land transferred in 1975 to the Government of Canada.
 It was subsequently transferred to the provincial government for development.
 On 30 September 1994 the US Navy left Argentia completely when NAVFAC Argentia was decommissioned (Canadian operations were transferred to Canadian Forces IUSS Centre in Halifax) and the last personnel moved out.

 Until 1994, the runways of the former airfield were utilized by the Royal Canadian Air Cadets.
 The Air Cadets operated weekend glider familiarization through the Air Cadet Gliding Program.
 The Schweizer SGS 2-33 was launched using an auto-tow launch method, utilizing the entire length of the runway surfaces.
 Personnel were housed at the Naval Station Argentia facilities.
-After the US Naval Station was decommissioned, the glider program was operated without facilities support for a few years until the airfield was occupied for the Hydromet Test Facility owned by INCO.
+After the US Naval Station was decommissioned, the glider program was operated without facilities support until the airfield was occupied in 2004 for a Hydrometallurgy Demonstration Plant by INCO.
 With the announcement that the INCO development would not be using the airfield, the Air Cadet Gliding Program once again started using the airfield for gliding operations in May 2008.